 Belle Sarcastic, circa 1900.
 Photo Credit: M.S.U.
 Archives, which has adopted her as an unofficial mascot.

 Surprisingly, in that record-setting year of 1897 Belle Sarcastic was quarantined from the herd when she was diagnosed with bovine tuberculosis, a frequently occurring ailment in that era.
 Given that the disease can cause loss of both appetite and weight, this makes her record all the more impressive.
-Clinton D. Smith, Experiment Station Director and Superintendent of the Farm, in his annual report to the Board of Agriculture blamed the inadequate design and poor condition of the old cattle barn (built in 1862) for the illness—a situation that was soon remedied with the construction of two new dairy barns.[36th AR, p.
+Clinton Smith, in his annual report to the Board of Agriculture, blamed the inadequate design and poor condition of the old cattle barn (built in 1862) for the illness—a situation that was soon remedied with the construction of two new dairy barns.[36th AR, p.
 31]